 There is a collar that slides over the splines and rests against a shoulder on the drive shaft.
 The spring rests on the collar.
 The collar shows no signs of being abused.

 The spring slides down the splines and rests up against the collar.
-I don’t have spring height that indicates if the spring is sagged or still servicable.
-But, the bike has 83,000+ miles so I’m going to replace the spring anyway.
+I don’t have spring height specifications that indicates if the spring is sagged or still servicable.
+But, the bike has 83,000+ miles so I’m going to replace the spring.

-The small yoke has splines that secure it to the drive shaft splines.
-I inspect the splines and the ramps for wear and tear.
+The short yoke has splines that fit into the drive shaft splines to secure it to the drive shaft.
+I inspect the splines and the ramps of the yoke for wear and tear.
 There are horizontal ridges on the inside of the ramps.
 There is a small chip on one edge of a ramp.
 The splines are not worn or damaged.

-The larger yoke shows some scuffing and wear at the bottom and sides of the ramps.
+The long yoke shows some scuffing and wear at the bottom and sides of the ramps.
 There are no chips on the edges of the ramps.